JeremyRms/JeremyRms/README.md

 My current interests are:
 - 🔭 Elixir, Python, Durable execution
-- 🌱 Machine learning and AI, especially CNNs
+- 🌱 Machine learning and AI, especially CNNs, MCPs and Agents

 Some quotes: